 Prescient Business Counsel

-As privacy and data security laws evolve and regulators continue to bolster enforcement, companies must achieve compliance with an enduring set of rules and regulations.
+As privacy, data and cybersecurity laws evolve and regulators continue to bolster enforcement, companies must achieve compliance with an enduring set of rules and regulations.
 Cozen O’Connor counsels clients regarding the full range of corporate information governance policies and procedures: bring-your-own-device rules; social media and email policies; technology usage and information flow; data storage and document retention; intellectual property and trade secret protection; privacy and publicity rights safeguards; and breach-prevention systems.
 Unlike technology consultants, Cozen O’Connor is able to provide these services under the umbrella of attorney-client privilege, a feature that many clients value.

-Our attorneys also bring their deep understanding of privacy and data security issues to bear when negotiating major corporate transactions, including mergers, acquisitions and sales, and when helping clients draft outsourcing and service agreements with third parties.
+Our attorneys also bring their deep understanding of privacy, data and cybersecurity issues to bear when negotiating major corporate transactions, including mergers, acquisitions and sales, and when helping clients draft outsourcing and service agreements with third parties.
 We design commercial software and end-user licensing and anti-sourcing agreements, arrange technology transfers, and form joint ventures partnerships, including the sharing of proprietary technology and information for collaborative development.